 We also recommend other programmes which we think are worthwhile.
 During the summer holidays several banks, including Deutsche Bank, Goldman Sachs and Morgan Stanley run one or two-day courses designed primarily for female students who are interested in graduate careers and internships in financial services.
 There are also a number of post-A level programmes such as the Horizons scheme run by Accenture or those run by IBM.
-For those of you who would like to have a more extended experience of work after A levels, the Year in Industry is recommended for scientists, particularly engineers, and the Deloitte Scheme for those interested in Mathematics, Finance or Economics (Economists should also apply to the iea summer school).
+For those of you who would like to have a more extended experience of work after A levels, the Year in Industry is recommended for scientists, particularly engineers, and the Deloitte Scheme for those interested in Mathematics.
+Finance or Economics (Economists should also apply to the IEA Summer School).
 Aspiring art historians may wish to participate in the John Hall programme in Venice.
-Those interested in STEM should investigate the Headstart courses in association with the EDT and also those provided by the Smallpeice Trust.
-Those with aspirations to pursue a career in aeronautical engineering or aviation may wish to apply for the Sir Adrian Swire Flying Scholarship awarded annually to a Lower Sixth girl.
+Those interested in STEM should investigate the Headstart courses in association with the EDT and also those provided by the

+Smallpeice Trust.
+Those with aspirations to pursue a career in Aeronautical Engineering or Aviation may wish to apply for the Sir Adrian Swire Flying Scholarship awarded annually to a Lower Sixth pupil.

-Details of these programmes can be obtained from the Head of Careers and are also publicised on the Higher Education and Careers page on My Wycombe and through Teams.
+Details of these programmes can be obtained from the Head of Careers and are also publicised on the Careers MyWycombe page and through Teams.
 For any further support, the Head of Careers is happy to meet with you individually and runs regular drop-in sessions.

-Mrs A Kiln, Head of Economics, Careers and Enterprise
+Mrs A Kiln, Head of Careers